Steinger, Greene & Feiner

 No-Fault State & Florida Car Insurance

-No-Fault states have a particular type of required car insurance for all drivers, called Personal Injury Protection insurance.
 PIP is coverage that all drivers receive through their policies without needing the fault to be determined in a car accident.
 This coverage is only for injuries and not any type of property damage.
 If you decide to drive in other states, you would be able to use your PIP coverage if you are involved in a vehicle accident.

-Paired with PIP coverage is property damage liability coverage which pays for damages done to another person’s property.
+Paired with PIP insurance coverage is property damage liability coverage which pays for damages done to another person’s property.
 The minimum required coverage is $10,000 for PDL, and all vehicles registered must be insured with PIP and PDL insurance.

 Florida Insurance Laws & Car Accidents